zizther/fe-docs/css.md

 ### Indentation

 Each indentation level is made up of four spaces.
 Do not use tabs.
-(Please set your editor to use four spaces)
+All projects will have an `.editorconfig` file, make sure your editor is setup to use it

 ```css
 /* Good */